FlrMh/SSH_Keys/README.md

 git remote remove origin
 # removes origin

-# From here on we can clone using HTTPS and continue with normal `HTTPS` commands to push shanges
+# From here on we can clone using HTTPS and continue with normal commands to push shanges

 git clone <HTTPS path to your GitHub repo>
 git add .